 - It also helps in stimulation of the brain chemicals that encourage the growth of nerve cells.

 As a teenager suffering from depression, it is very important for you to seek help from places and people your trust.
 You may approach a person outside of your family as well, if you are not comfortable with letting your parents know.
+If you wish to discuss about any specific problem, you can consult a Psychiatrist.

 If your child develops an eating disorder, you might be unsure about how to solve the problem and how to act on it.
 Eating disorders occur when your child tends to either eat in excess, or eats too less.
 The behavior of your child is also subjected to change because of an eating disorder.
 It is likely for him to get withdrawn, rude, and touchy.
 This makes it difficult for you to deal with them at a time when communication is necessary.
 Here are some essential tips that you should follow in dealing with eating disorders in children: